gamesbook/pyprototypr/docs/terminology.rst

 to set.

--  **caltrops** - a descriptive term for the relative dimensions of a “caltrop” - the small three-pointed shape drawn at the vertex of a hexagon - which can be set one of: *small*, *medium* or *large*
+-  **caltrops** - a descriptive term for the relative dimensions of a "caltrop" - the small three-pointed shape drawn at the vertex of a hexagon - which can be set one of: *small*, *medium* or *large*
 -  **diameter** - the diameter of a ``Circle``
 -  **dot_size** - the diameter of a small ``Dot`` in **points**